How to File Your Own Divorce in Texas?

 Print, sign, and make 2-3 copies of your forms and bring them to a court in a county where you live.
 Give them all to the clerk, pay the filing fee of about $300, and take the stamped copies to serve your spouse further in the process.
 At this point, you may ask if your case can be finalized without a hearing.

-3. Serving Your Spouse with Divorce Paperwork
+3. Serve Your Spouse with Divorce Papers

 Serving divorce papers in Texas is a mandatory step of a marriage dissolution as your spouse has to be officially notified that the process has been initiated.
 As soon as you file Texas divorce documents, you have to deliver the copies to your ex along with the Answer and Waiver forms – your spouse only has to sign one of their choosing.